crucifixe/crucifixe/README.md

 　　cuddle and hide is **fine**, im not a big talker however.
 　　Im usually offtab or editing a pony if im alone - feel free to come up to me.
-  　　 　　I've been flagged as an autoclicker so you'll see me going in and out of existence.